Legal Translation to the Languages of Law Firm’s Foreign Clients

 Legal document translation services done right are very important for law firms and corporations.
 In order to attract clients from abroad, law firms must not only find ways to reach these prospective clients, but must also differentiate themselves from competing firms after the same clientele.
 As discussed below, one way firms can differentiate themselves is by crafting compelling multilingual marketing messages in the native language of the foreign-born clients that contain important educational information.

-When generating multilingual legal content for such educational marketing materials, firms should emphasize their expertise in the areas of law that are likely to interest foreign-born clients.
+When generating multilingual legal content for such educational marketing materials, firms should emphasize their expertise in the areas of law that are likely to interest foreign nationals.
 Such material should contain practical tips for the types of legal problems or issues that the prospective clients are likely to encounter.
 By providing clients with the translation of helpful legal information, including translation of legal terms, firms can demonstrate their capability to handle the legal needs of the foreign born clients much more effectively than they can through traditional marketing means.

 One way to market to foreign-born clients in a non-threatening way is through blogging.
 Many firms have found blogging to be an extremely useful, not to mention cost-friendly, marketing tool.